 Specific Deep Learning VM images are available to suit your choice of framework and processor.
 There are currently images supporting TensorFlow, PyTorch, and generic high-performance computing, with versions for both CPU-only and GPU-enabled workflows.
-For help understanding which set of images is right for your use case, see the table below.
+To find the image that you want, see the table below.

 Deciding on an image family